Ministry-of-Silly-Scripts/mineSweeper/Backlog.md

   - WHEN it is a bomb,
   - THEN it should return 'X'

+- UAT 1.7: Number of bombs in neightbourhood

+  - GIVEN a square
+  - WHEN it has 3 bombs in the neighbourhood,
+  - THEN it should have 3 bombs in the neighbourhood

 ## US 2 - Board Creation

 As a player, I want to start a new game board so that I can play on a new `Board`.